George M. Young: Early life and education

 Young was born on December 11, 1870, in Lakelet, Ontario, Canada.
 While he was a boy, his family moved to the United States and settled in St. Charles, Michigan.
 He attended the public schools and received a Bachelor of Laws degree from the University of Minnesota Law School in 1894.
 He was admitted to the bar the same year and commenced practice in Valley City, North Dakota.
 He served as member of the board of aldermen for Valley City from 1898 to 1899.
 He served as member of the North Dakota House of Representatives from 1900 to 1902.
 He served in the North Dakota Senate from 1904 to 1908 and was President pro Tempore during the entire term.

 Congressional service

 Young was elected as a Republican to the United States House of Representatives of the 63rd United States Congress and to the five succeeding Congresses and served from March 4, 1913, to September 2, 1924, when he resigned to accept a judicial position.
+He was endorsed by the Nonpartisan League, although he was not a member himself.